ISTANBUL by walk-all in one day

-All day walking tour one by one visiting the Blue Mosque, Roman Hippodrome, Basilica Cistern, Hagia Sophia, Topkapi Palace, center of the craft States alfomras the state and then we ended the tour at the Grand Bazaar.
+All day walking tour one by one visiting the Blue Mosque, Roman Hippodrome, Basilica Cistern, Hagia Sophia, Topkapi Palace, the Hand craft center to see how made hand wowen otantic carpets and then we ended the tour at the Grand Bazaar.

 Istanbul is the most populated city in Turkey.